 Conclusion: Make Your Site Work for You

 Hummingbird is a fantastic update to Google’s algorithm.
 It benefits users all around, and if you’re using your SEO correctly and putting in the work to build your site smartly, it will work for you too.
 By doing your keyword research and including the subjects, ideas, and keywords your users are searching for—and by keeping great content on your site—you’ll see your rankings climb.
-Hummingbird essentially rewards sites who are clear about their content and provide an exceptional experienced to Google’s users, which is Google’s ultimate goal as well.
+Hummingbird essentially rewards sites that are clear about their content and provide an exceptional experience to Google’s users, which is Google’s ultimate goal as well.